SERC-COM295-Labs/COM295-Topic-3-Set-Theory/README.md

 Coding exercises covering Topic 3: Set Theory

+> [!IMPORTANT]
+> Do not use the `set` data type or any built-in set methods for any of these exercises.
+That would be too easy.

 ## Exercise 1 - Unique Values

 In the `1-unique.py` file, write a function called `unique_values()` that removes all duplicates from an arbitrary list and returns a new list.